The systole of large genus minimal surfaces in positive Ricci curvature: Background on Colding--Minicozzi lamination theory

+In the case of minimal surfaces $\Sigma_j \subset B(0,R_j) \subset \IR^3$ with bounded genus and $\partial \Sigma_j \subset \partial B(0,R_j)$ one can always extract a subsequence such that either $R_j \to \infty$ or with $R_j$ bounded.
+In the former case one can reach much stronger conclusions on the structure of the limit lamination, see e.g.\ the example in \cite{CM04e}.
+Since we only deal with the local case, i.e.\ $R_j=R$ is fixed, which in general only allows to draw significantly weaker conclusions about the structure of the limit lamination, we do not discuss stronger conclusion valid in the global case.

 We first consider the case of $\Sigma_j$ being disks.
 Colding and Minicozzi proved \cite{CM1,CM2,CM3,CM4} that every embedded minimal disk is either a graph of a function or is a double spiral staircase where each staircase is a multivalued graph.
 More precisely, they show that if the curvature is large at some point (and thus the surface is not a graph), then the surface is a double spiral staircase like the helicoid.
-Moreover, in the case $R_j \to \infty$ there is a subsequence of $\Sigma_j$ converges to a lamination by parallel planes away from a singular curve $\cS$, that is transversal to the planes - see Theorem 0.1 in \cite{CM4}.

 Below we also want to deal with the case where $\Sigma_j$ are more general domains than disks, namely, so-called uniformly locally simply connected (in short: ULSC) domains.

 A sequence of minimal surfaces $\Sigma_j \subset M$ is called \emph{uniformly locally simply connected} \footnote{We remark that this is stronger than the definition of Colding--Minicozzi in the case of non-planar domains.} if given any compact $K \subset M$ there is some $r>0$ such that